djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 > -[[video.existenz]] (1999)

-The other half of the dream is using technology to make the enjoyment of these immersive experiences accessible to everyone, and to make their creation accessible to [[those who are not programmers, but who would love to conjure|t.cs.sd.barefoot-developers]] digital alternate realities and role-playing scenarios.
+The other half of the dream is using technology to make the enjoyment of these immersive experiences accessible to everyone, and to make their creation accessible to [[those who are not programmers, but who would like to conjure|t.cs.sd.barefoot-developers]] digital alternate realities and role-playing scenarios.
+That will require powerful-but-usable tools and an easy way to share scenario elements.

-Right now, CARP looks and plays a lot like "drama club geeks meet primitive video games."
+Right now, CARP looks and plays a lot like “isolated drama club geeks meet primitive video games.”
 Which is great.
 Beautiful, even!
-I'm glad we'll always have "retro-carp" as an option.
+I'm glad we'll always have “retro-carp” as an option.

-But if we start to realize the dream, a billion stories will sprout and things are going to get real.
+But when we start to realize the dream, we’ll see a lot more variety.
+The cultural multiverse is going to explode with alternate realities, role-playing will erupt with different play-styles, and things are going to get real.

-### The Cultural Multiverse

-In physics, the term *multiverse* refers to a possible "patchwork quilt of separate universes all bound by the same laws of physics."
-It's not so much that anything is possible, as everything possible actually happens, somewhere.

-In science fiction, the popular imagination, and the Miles Morales Spider-Man movies, the possibility of infinite universes allows writers to explore time travel, alternate histories, and issues around identity and diversity.

-I use the term *[[cultural multiverse|t.multiverse]]* to refer to the complete collection of all the different imagined, artistic, and narrative realities that arise from human creativity across cultures and subcultures.
-It encompass literature, film, games, folklore, and virtual worlds.

 ### Modeling the Imaginary

-Another main focus of mine is conceptual modeling, i.e., how to think about and digitally structure things like fictional entities and alternate realities.
+To be able to share scenario elements and fit them together, we're going to need conceptual modeling.
+We'll have to settle on shared vocabularies and think about how to structure things like fictional entities, roleplaying scenarios, and alternate realities.

 How do we express these constructs digitally?
 One approach involves a controversial data-modeling technology called the [[Resource Description Framework|prdct.rdf]].
 We'll talk more about RDF soon.